 Eligible (Limited): No matching landing pages

 - Make sure that the Dynamic Ad Target is correct and matches your target pages.
-For example, if the Dynamic Ad Target is a 'URL contains' target, confirm that the targeted URLs contain the text in the target and the target is spelt correctly.
+For example, if the Dynamic Ad Target is a "URL contains" target, confirm that the targeted URLs contain the text in the target and the target is spelled correctly.

 - Ensure that the domain and campaign language settings are correct and match.
 For example, a Dynamic Ad Target can’t serve if all of your web pages are in French but the language targeted in your Dynamic Search Ads settings is German.

 - Does your website block Google crawlers from indexing URLs?
 For example, if your website uses robots.txt to prevent Googlebot from crawling your pages, then the target may be ineligible to serve.
-If your website is blocking GoogleBot but isn’t blocking AdsBot, then you can use Page Feed targeting because this also uses AdsBot crawlers.
-See status solutions for 'Disapproved: Not Crawlable' below for more information.
+If your website is blocking GoogleBot but isn’t blocking AdsBot, then you can use URL based targeting either through URL equals or Page Feeds because these use AdsBot crawlers.
+See status solutions for “Disapproved: Destination not crawlable” below for more information.

 Rarely Shown: Few matching queries

 Dynamic Search Ads automatically generates targets for your ad to serve on by reviewing the content on your webpage to find relevant terms and themes.
 This status means that Google Ads is unable to identify many searches to serve ads on from your targeted pages so the target may not serve or it may have low volume.
 Dynamic Search Ads work well with web pages that have relevant text and are well optimised for web page crawlers.
 Formats such as PDFs or web pages that have a lot of images and minimal text can be hard for Dynamic Search Ads to identify queries to serve on.

 Next Steps: Here are some tips to optimise your web page for Dynamic Search Ads: